Freezing beetroot - what you should pay attention to

 * Affiliate links / Image source: Amazon

-If you enjoy eating beetroot but don't want to constantly buy or cook it fresh, you can easily freeze it.
+If you enjoy eating beetroot but don't want the hassle of constantly buying or cooking it fresh, you can easily freeze it.
 Beetroot is rich in nutrients such as folic acid, potassium, and iron.
-It is also a great option for vegetarians and vegans, as it provides iron often found in meat products.
+It's also a great option for vegetarians and vegans, as it provides iron often found in meat products.
 However, before freezing beetroot, you should peel it, cut it into small pieces, and blanch it.

 Tip: Our recommendation for the right plastic freezer containers with lids for your beetroot: